leonardo-fm/ITS_cloud_course/README.md

 ## Setup Project

 - Fill **all** the fields and put all the code in a .cs file in the **CloudSite/CloudSite/Models** named **Variables.cs**

-using System;
-using System.Collections.Generic;
-using System.Linq;
-using System.Web;

 ```C#
 namespace CloudSite.Models